December 26, 1946

 Doctorate (1974, Electrical Engineering, National Technical University of Athens, Greece); State Doctorate (1979, Computer Science, University of Grenoble, France).

-Professor (École Polytechnique Fédérale de Lausanne, EPFL, from October 2011); CNRS researcher and founder of Verimag Laboratory in Grenoble, France; INRIA-Schneider endowed industrial chair (2008-2011); Coordinator of Artist Design, the European Network of Excellence for Research on Embedded Systems (2008-2012); in addition to these appointments he has had broad experience with industries such as Airbus, Astrium, Ericsson, the European Space Agency, France Telecom, Philips, ST Microelectronics, Thalès.
-Director of the “Center for Integrative Research” in Grenoble.
+Since 1975, CNRS and University Joseph Fourier researcher; founder of Verimag Laboratory in Grenoble (CNRS, UGA), France; Professor at EPFL, (École Polytechnique Fédérale de Lausanne), October 2011-October 2016); INRIA-Schneider endowed industrial chair (2008-2011); Coordinator of Artist Design, the European Network of Excellence for Research on Embedded Systems (2008-2012); in addition to these appointments he has had broad experience with industries such as Airbus, Astrium, Ericsson, the European Space Agency, France Telecom, Philips, ST Microelectronics, Thalès.

-CNRS Silver Medal (2001), Honorary doctorates from École Polytechnique Fédérale de Lausanne, Switzerland (2009), University of Athens (2010) and the International Hellenic University (2011); Honorary Professor of the University of Patras (2008); Member of the Academia Europaea (2008), the French National Academy of Engineering (2008) and the French Academy of Sciences (2011); Grand Officer of the French National Order of Merit (2008); Commander of the Legion of Honor (2011); Leonardo da Vinci Medal (2012); Logic in Computing Science (LICS) 2012 Test-of-Time Award for the paper "Symbolic model checking for real-time systems".
+CNRS Silver Medal (2001), Honorary doctorates from École Polytechnique Fédérale de Lausanne, Switzerland (2009), University of Athens (2010) and the International Hellenic University (2011); Honorary Professor of the University of Patras (2008); Member of the Academia Europaea (2008), the French National Academy of Engineering (2008), the French Academy of Sciences (2011), the American Academy of Arts and Sciences (2015) and the National Academy of Engineering (2017); Grand Officer of the French National Order of Merit (2008); Commander of the Legion of Honor (2011); Leonardo da Vinci Medal (2012); Commander of the Order of the Phoenix, Greece (2013); Logic in Computing Science (LICS) 2012 Test-of-Time Award for the paper "Symbolic model checking for real-time systems."

 Together with Edmund Clarke and E. Allen Emerson, for their role in developing Model-Checking into a highly effective verification technology that is widely adopted in the hardware and software industries.